gaythu-rajan/MerchantsGuideToGalaxy/README.md

 It uses Parsers to parse and extract the conversion factors from the above inputs.

 There are two converters
-  ...
-InterGalacticToRomanConverter - converts intergalactic phrase into roman numeric e.g. glob prok = IV ...
-RomanToArabicConverter - converts Roman numeric into equivalent Arabic numeric value e.g. IV = 4
+- InterGalacticToRomanConverter - converts intergalactic phrase into roman numeric e.g. glob prok = IV
+- RomanToArabicConverter - converts Roman numeric into equivalent Arabic numeric value e.g. IV = 4

 QueryResponder using these conversion factors calculates and constructs the answers.
 The answers correspond to each query in the order that they were asked.

-If the app cannot comprehend the inputs or extract conversion factors, it responds with a single default answer "I have no idea what you are talking about".
+...If the app cannot comprehend the inputs or extract conversion factors, it responds with a single default answer "I have no idea what you are talking about".
-If the app cannot understand one or more questions from a list of valid questions, it responds with default answer for each of the invalid query and valid answer for the rest.
+...If the app cannot understand one or more questions from a list of valid questions, it responds with default answer for each of the invalid query and valid answer for the rest.

  # Assumptions